 Mind-Blowing Biscuit Recipes That Will Forever Change Your World

-Making biscuits is easy, but making exceptional biscuits is a little bit more challenging.
-With the right tools, ingredients, and practice anyone can master the art.flaky biscuits that peel off layer by layer are achieved by laminating the dough.
+First, biscuits need to have a light and airy texture, which can be achieved either through chemical leavening (yeast, baking powder, baking soda) or mechanical leavening (layers of butter).
+The flaky biscuits that peel off layer by layer are achieved by laminating the dough.
 Alternatively, your classic buttermilk biscuit’s flakiness is developed by chopping the butter into the dough, creating a sandy texture before the buttermilk is added.

 If you find the science of baking is something you would rather not bother with, you can always modify canned biscuit dough by adding additional flavor boosting ingredients, like cheese, herbs, or purées.